-Measurement results are reported to the PC by the on-board microprocessor at regular, user settable intervals via a standard RS232 COM port.
-In order to exclude transmission errors due to latency problems within the Windows System, a software handshake is employed which checks every transmitted string for length and check sum and requests re-transmission of any faulty string.
+Measurement results are reported to the PC by the on-board microprocessor at regular, user settable intervals via a standard RS232 COM port or a USB 2.0 Full Speed connection.
+In order to exclude transmission errors due to RS232 latency problems within the Windows System, a software handshake is employed which checks every transmitted string for length and check sum and requests re-transmission of any faulty string.
 In order to allow for maximum report rate, data are transmitted as binary bytes at a rate of 115200 baud.
 Hence, they are not ASCII readable.
 In fact, without the proper handshake response of the PC (provided by the DLL, see below), the board will not even transmit measurement data at all.